 Foot blisters are common, but they’re not inevitable.
 And things have come a long way in recent years.
 We’re better than ever at understanding what causes blisters and how to prevent them.

 If you’re blister prone and feel like you’ve tried everything, I’m sure I can help.
 In fact, I’m certain of it.

-Either search this site for the answers you need, or join my program Fix My Foot Blister Fast and I'll walk you through everything you need to know.
-Click that link, read the reviews, look at all the things I'll teach you, and how much it costs.
+Either search this site for the answers you need, or join Fix My Foot Blisters Fast and I’ll walk you through everything you need to know.
+Click that link, read the reviews, look at all the things I’ll teach you, and how much it costs.
 Then think about how much it would be worth to you to not get blisters any more.